Africana Studies is an interdisciplinary program, encompassing the study of the history

 include art, criminal justice, geography, history, literature, music, political science,

-African and African American Studies embraces the research, interpretation, and dissemination of knowledge related to African civilizations and peoples of African heritage.
+Africana Studies embraces the research, interpretation, and dissemination of knowledge related to African civilizations and peoples of African heritage.

 Using the tools of the social sciences and humanities, the program examines the social, political, economic, and cultural issues of Africa and the African Diaspora, past and present.